Now Accepting Applications!

 What is the Legends & LoreR Roadside Marker Grant Program?

-The North Carolina Folklife Institute is delighted to be partnering with The William G. Pomeroy Foundation to help bring the Legends & Lore Roadside Marker Grant Program – a national initiative of the Pomeroy Foundation, already underway in New York – to the state of North Carolina.
+The North Carolina Folklife Institute is delighted to be partnering with The William G. Pomeroy Foundation to help bring the Legends & Lore Roadside Marker Grant Program – a national initiative of the Pomeroy Foundation – to the state of North Carolina.
 The Legends & Lore marker program was created to help promote cultural tourism and commemorate legends and folklore as an important part of every community’s cultural heritage.

 Selected applicants will receive an attractive, well-crafted metal road sign, resembling a historic marker, to commemorate a story, figure, or tradition important to their community’s folk heritage.